fruteroclub/sanwis-solana-hackathon/README.md

 | Tiktok | https://tiktok.com/clubsanwis |
 | Branding | https://bit.ly/brandingsanwis |

-## ¿Cómo funciona?
+## ¿How it works?

-1. Llena tu menú con platillos y precios en Excel o Google Sheets.
+1. Upload your restaurant menu to Excel or Google Sheets.
-2. Comienza a cobrar en USDC.
+2. Accept USDC with Solana Pay.
-3. Retira tu dinero en cualquier Oxxo del país usando Decaf.
+3. Cash-out your money in Mexico using Decaf Wallet.

-## El team
+## Our team

 <p align="center">
     <br>